 The reasons include the prolific amount of NBA players produced by the programs, the dramatic moments that impacted the conference race and championships, their nine Final Four appearances and the two national titles.

-The rivalry’s latest coaches are UCLA’s Mick Cronin and Arizona’s Tommy Lloyd.
-Lloyd is 3-1 against Cronin having won the last three meetings, including last year’s Pac-12 tournament championship game.
+The rivalry’s latest coaches are Arizona’s Tommy Lloyd and UCLA’s Mick Cronin.
+Lloyd is 4-2 against Cronin having with consecutive victories in the Pac-12 tournament championship game.

 The Bruins and Wildcats are the only teams west of Texas to win an NCAA title since 1997.